 - phase 0: (REQUIRED, NUOPC PROVIDED) - Initialize the InitializePhaseMap Attribute according to the NUOPC Initialize Phase Definition (IPD) version 00 (see section 2.4.2 for a precise definition).
-The default implementation sets the following mapping: - IPDv00p1 = 1: (REQUIRED, IMPLEMENTOR PROVIDED) - · Advertise Fields in import and export States. - IPDv00p2 = 2: (REQUIRED, IMPLEMENTOR PROVIDED) - Realize the advertised Fields in import and export States. - IPDv00p3 = 3: (REQUIRED, NUOPC PROVIDED) - · Check compatibility of the Fields' Connected status. - IPDv00p4 = 4: (REQUIRED, NUOPC PROVIDED) - · Handle Field data initialization.
-Time stamp the export Fields. - IPDv00p3, IPDv01p4, IPDv02p4: (NUOPC PROVIDED) - Set the Mediator internal clock as a copy of the incoming clock. - Check compatibility, ensuring all advertised import Fields are connected. - IPDv00p4, IPDv01p5: (NUOPC PROVIDED) - Optional specialization to initialize export Fields: label_DataInitialize - Time stamp Fields in import and export States for compatibility checking. - IPDv02p5: (NUOPC PROVIDED) - Optional specialization to initialize export Fields: label_DataInitialize - Time stamp Fields in export State for compatibility checking. - Set Component metadata used to resolve initialize data dependencies.
+The default implementation sets the following mapping: - \ IPDv00p1 = 1: (REQUIRED, IMPLEMENTOR PROVIDED) Advertise Fields in import and export States. - \ IPDv00p2 = 2: (REQUIRED, IMPLEMENTOR PROVIDED) Realize the advertised Fields in import and export States. - Realize the advertised Fields in import and export State - \ IPDv00p3 = 3: (REQUIRED, NUOPC PROVIDED) - · Check compatibility of the Fields' Connected status. - \ IPDv00p4 = 4: (REQUIRED, NUOPC PROVIDED) - · Handle Field data initialization.
+Time stamp the export Fields. - IPDv00p3, IPDv01p4, IPDv02p4: (NUOPC PROVIDED) - Set the Mediator internal clock as a copy of the incoming clock. - Check compatibility, ensuring all advertised import Fields are connected. - IPDv00p4, IPDv01p5: (NUOPC PROVIDED) - Optional specialization to initialize export Fields: label\DataInitialize - Time stamp Fields in import and export States for compatibility checking. - IPDv02p5: (NUOPC PROVIDED)

+- Optional specialization to initialize export Fields: label\DataInitialize - Time stamp Fields in export State for compatibility checking. - Set Component metadata used to resolve initialize data dependencies.

-- phase 1: (REQUIRED, NUOPC PROVIDED) - SPECIALIZATION REQUIRED/PROVIDED: label_SetRunClock to check and set the internal Clock against the incoming Clock. - IF (Phase specific specialization present): Execute the phase specific specialization. - ELSE: Execute the phase independent specialization.
+- phase 1: (REQUIRED, NUOPC PROVIDED) - SPECIALIZATION REQUIRED/PROVIDED: label\SetRunClock to check and set the internal Clock against the incoming Clock. - \ IF (Phase specific specialization present): Execute the phase specific specialization. - \ ELSE: Execute the phase independent specialization.
 PROVIDED: By default check that internal Clock and incoming Clock agree on current time and that the time step of the incoming Clock is a multiple of the internal Clock time step.
 Under these conditions set the internal stop time to one time step interval of the incoming Clock.
-Otherwise exit with error, flagging an incompatibility. - SPECIALIZATION REQUIRED/PROVIDED: label_CheckImport to check Fields in the import State. - IF (Phase specific specialization is present): Execute the phase specific specialization. - ELSE: Execute the phase independent specialization.
-PROVIDED: By default check that all import Fields are at the current time of the internal Clock. - Time stepping loop: starting at current time, running to stop time of the internal Clock. - Timestamp the Fields in the export State according to the current time of the internal Clock. - SPECIALIZATION REQUIRED: label_Advance to execute mediation code. - Advance the current time of the internal Clock according to the time step of the internal Clock. - SPECIALIZATION OPTIONAL: label_TimestampExport to timestamp Fields in the export State.
+Otherwise exit with error, flagging an incompatibility. - SPECIALIZATION REQUIRED/PROVIDED: label\CheckImport to check Fields in the import State. - \ IF (Phase specific specialization is present): Execute the phase specific specialization. - \ ELSE: Execute the phase independent specialization.
+PROVIDED: By default check that all import Fields are at the current time of the internal Clock. - Time stepping loop: starting at current time, running to stop time of the internal Clock. - \ Timestamp the Fields in the export State according to the current time of the internal Clock. - \ SPECIALIZATION REQUIRED: label\Advance to execute mediation code. - \ SPECIALIZATION OPTIONAL: label\AdvanceClock to advance the current time of the internal Clock.
+By default (without specialization) advance the current time of the internal Clock according to the time step of the internal Clock. - SPECIALIZATION OPTIONAL/PROVIDED: label\TimestampExport to timestamp Fields in the export State. - \ IF (Phase specific specialization present): Execute the phase specific specialization. - \ ELSE: Execute the phase independent specialization.
+PROVIDED: Timestamp all Fields in the export State according to the current time of the internal Clock when entering the RUN method.

-- phase 1: (REQUIRED, NUOPC PROVIDED) - Optional specialization to finalize custom parts of the component: label_Finalize.
+- phase 1: (REQUIRED, NUOPC PROVIDED) - Optional specialization to finalize custom parts of the component: label\Finalize.

-3.4.1 NUOPC_MediatorGet - Get info from a Mediator
+3.4.1 NUOPC\MediatorGet - Get info from a Mediator